Jock Perry: Professional career

 On 22 April 2021, Perry signed with the Ballarat Miners of the NBL1 South.
 On 17 August, Perry signed with the Tasmania JackJumpers as a development player for the 2021–22 NBL season.

+Perry helped the Gujarat Stallions win the 2025 Indian National Basketball League (INBL) championship.

+Perry joined the Diamond Valley Eagles for the 2025 NBL1 South season.
+He was named NBL1 South All Second Team and was the league's leading rebounder with 13.26 rebounds per game.

 National team career

 Perry has represented Australia in several international tournaments.
 He played for the U17 team in the 2013 FIBA Oceania Championships, averaging 2.7 points and 2 rebounds per game.
 Perry was selected as a reserve player in the 2015 FIBA Oceania U19 Championship.
 In 2019, he helped Australia win bronze at the Summer Universiade in Italy.